Snoozekinezzar/CTFs/BrokenAzure.cloud.md

 ```

 ## Writing to .pem file and az ad commands
-Now that I have the *certificate*, *private key*, *tenant id and *app-id*, I can use az login to access the service principal, but without the subscription (It should be noted that tenant id and app id is usually not in .pem files)
+Now that I have the *certificate*, *private key* I can create my own *.pem file*.
+Together with *tenant id* and *app-id*, I can use az login to access the service principal, but without the subscription (It should be noted that tenant id and app id is usually not in .pem files)

 ```bash
 az login --service-principal -u b2bfb506-aead-40d8-9e93-6f3e5d752826 --tenant 4452edfd-a89d-43aa-8b46-a314c219cc50 --password brokenazure.pem --allow-no-subscriptions